LasithaR01/Calculator-Learn-JavaScript/README.md

 - Clear and reset functionality.
 - Error handling for invalid inputs (e.g., division by zero).

-## Demo

-You can try out the live version of the calculator [here](https://your-live-link.com) (replace with your live demo link if hosted).

 ## Screenshots

 ### Light Interface